sushil2601/javaScript_practise/REACT.md

     .without exact default behaviour :- match /about, /about/team , /about/contact

-Q. What is BrowserRouter?
+Q.What is BrowserRouter?
 Ans:-
-    BrowserRouter is a router implementation that uses the HTML5 history API (i.e., pushState, replaceState, and pop events) to keep your UI in sync with the URL.
+    .It uses HTML5 history API (pushState, replaceState) to manage routing.
+    .Keeps your app in sync with the URL.
+    .Ideal when your server is configured to handle routing (e.g., Node.js server).

 Q. What is HashRouter?
 Ans :-
-    .HashRouter is a router in React Router that uses the hash (#) portion of the URL to simulate different paths without needing server configuration.
+    .Uses the hash (#) part of the URL to manage routing (e.g., www.example.com/#/home).

-    .It’s useful when your web server can’t handle dynamic requests (like GitHub Pages).
+    .No server setup needed – works well with static hosts like GitHub Pages.
+    .Not ideal for SEO, but easy to set up.

 Q. Link,NavLink,Outlets
 Ans:-
-    .Link :- Used to navigate between routes without reloading the page (client-side routing).

-            Replaces <a href="..."> (but prevents full-page reloads)

-            Maintains app state (SPA behavior)
+    .Link :-
+        .Replaces <a> tags for navigation in React.
+        .Does not reload the page (SPA behavior).

-            Changes the URL and triggers route rendering
+        .Changes the URL and renders the component.

-    .Don’t use this:

-        .<a href="/about">About</a> --> causes full-page reload
+    .NavLink :-

-    .NavLink :- .Just like Link, but with extra functionality .It automatically adds an active class or style when the link matches the current URL.
+        .Works like Link, but also:
+        .Adds an "active" class or style when the link is active.
+        .Useful for highlighting navigation menus.

+    .Outlet :-
+        .Used for nested routes.
-    .Outlet :-  .Used to render nested child routes inside a parent route layout.
+        .Renders the child route inside a parent layout component.

 Q. URLSearchParams():-
 Ans:-